sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 ```

-Finally, the output of this map/reduce job gives us the answer we were looking for:
+Finally, the output of this map/reduce job gives us the answer we were looking for in the form of a mongodb collection:

 ```
 Number of crimes based on each day of the week